nizard-melliti/Nizard_Melliti_20210712_FL/Week_2/week_2_journak.md

 I changed my approach about the random generator.
 In the old version of my random generator, I used Integers, whereas I think that using the State object is more appropriate (everything is an object).
 This has brought some changes especially in the Cell object at the initialization of a cell.
 During my next session I will build on this architecture with the TDD methodology.

+22/07/2021 :
+I used the TDD approach.
+With my version of the generator that returns a random state object I am stuck for the unit test.
+Either my code is not testable because it returns a random object, or I'm testing the wrong thing.
+For the next session I will have to find a way to test my state generation class differently.